Recent avian research revealed that 80 to 90% of bird diseases are associated with an inadequate diet.

 This way, you can avoid disrupting the training flow and overconsumption.

-What our avian friends need the most is a proper balance of carbohydrates, vitamins, minerals, fats, proteins, and water in their diet.
+Our avian friends need a proper balance of carbohydrates, vitamins, minerals, fats, proteins, and water in their diet.

 To achieve this ideal nutrition for birds, avian nutritionists formulated a diet that can provide them with all the essential nutrients.

 What Pet Bird Feed to Look For